 Programs

-The names of students who applied to graduate with a master’s or specialist degree in Spring 2023 by March 10 will appear in the program.
-The names of students who applied to graduate with a doctoral degree in Spring 2023 and submitted their doctoral Commencement information form in GradStatus by March 10 also will appear in the program.
-The deadline to submit the doctoral commencement information form is March 10.
+The names of students who applied to graduate with a master’s or specialist degree in Spring 2025 by March 10 will appear in the program.
+The names of students who applied to graduate with a doctoral degree in Spring 2025 and submitted their doctoral Commencement information form in GradStatus by March 10 also will appear in the program.
+The deadline to submit the doctoral commencement information form is

 A summary program featuring the order of events will be handed out at the ceremony.